RobertPHeller/RPi-RRCircuits/README.md

 1. [BBBCommandStationOpenMRN](https://github.com/RobertPHeller/RPi-RRCircuits/tree/master/BBBCommandStationOpenMRN)

-    > OpenMRN program for the various Beagle Board Command Station boards.
-This
+    > This is the program for the Beagle Board LCC/DCC/Railcom command
+    > station.
+It uses OpenMRN to interface with tha LCC/OpenLCB network
+    > to implement a LCC/OpenLCB aware command station node that can
-    > program should work for all of the Beagle Board Command Station boards.
-Also
+    > operate DCC/Railcom locomotives.
+It should work with any of the
-    > included is an X11-based (written in Tcl/Tk) GUI, typically run on a separate
-    > system, typically on a RPi but could be run on a PC or Mac with an appropriate
-    > Tclkit runtime, etc.  This program uses the PRUs in the Beagle Board's AM335x
+    > Beagle Board addon boards I have designed.
+It uses the AM335X's
-    > processor to create the DCC signals.
-One PRU for the OPS signal and the other
+    > PRUs to generate the DCC signals.
+It ises the OpenMRN Console
-    > for the PROG signal.
+    > class to communicate over a Tcp/Ip channel with a Tcl/Tk coded
+    > GUI program to provide a user friendly point-and-click high level
+    > user interface.

 1. [BBBHalfSiding](https://github.com/RobertPHeller/RPi-RRCircuits/tree/master/BBBHalfSiding)